Read Time: 2m32s

 Much like the NFPA standards, the International Fire Code (IFC) is an established code that addresses fire risks in the workplace.
 While these regulations are not used universally in the United States, dozens of state governments have adopted it for use in their jurisdiction.

 While many booth operators are keenly aware of the federal requirements relevant to their industry, meeting local and state requirements is just as important.
 Companies considering adding or replacing booths in their production process need to carefully research additional regulations that apply to their business.
 Common sources of local regulations include fire protection associations, environmental agencies and state or city building codes.

 Pursue Full Compliance with Booth Experts

-As experts in compliant spray booth design, Spray Systems routinely helps clients navigate local and federal regulatory requirements in their operations.
-Our experienced advisers educate clients and guide them towards the key details that help them make an informed decision.
+As experts in compliant spray booth design, Spray Systems routinely helps customers navigate local and federal regulatory requirements in their operations.
+Our experienced advisers educate customers and guide them towards the key details that help them make an informed decision.

 Spray and finish booths are our specialty, so you can rely on us to assist you with any questions or advice on design and compliance.
 To us, achieving compliance isn’t just about passing inspections, it’s also an opportunity to create a safer environment for workers and deliver long-term value on critical investments for our customers.